nrodgers1/Strong-Connectivity-in-Real-Networks/README.md

 The code named " Strong Connectivity Github Julia Networks_Real_Networks-Extra Data" provides the bulk of the structural paper results.
 While the backwards attack code can remove backwards edges and the rest create time series of the dynamics for which they are named.

 Trophic Analysis only invovles solving a matrix equation and a simple calculation to get the incoherence so should be accesible to researchers in many fields who are not familair with Julia or this particular code which contains a lot of extra data, analysis and results from other papers from throughout my early PhD.
-At some point in the future I would like to release a more tutorial-like code and incoparate Trophic Analysis into a larger package.
+At some point in the future I would like to release a more user-friendly tutorial-like code with more comments and explainations and incoparate Trophic Analysis into a larger package.

 I am happy to discuss with other researchers how to implent Trophic Analysis for yourself or questions about the subject.
 More Trophic Analysis code is avaliable in other repositories on my Github.